Naval Air Facility Atsugi: History

 The Imperial Japanese Navy constructed the base in 1938 to house the 302nd Kokutai, one of the Navy's most formidable fighter squadrons during World War II.
 Aircraft based at Atsugi shot down more than 300 American bombers during the firebombings of 1945.
-After Japan's surrender, many of Atsugi's pilots refused to follow Emperor Shōwa's order to lay down their arms, and took to the skies to drop leaflets on Tokyo and Yokohama urging locals to resist the Americans.
-Eventually, these pilots gave up and left Atsugi.
+After Japan's surrender, many of Atsugi's pilots refused to follow Emperor Hirohito's order to lay down their arms, and took to the skies to drop leaflets on Tokyo and Yokohama urging locals to resist the Americans.
+Eventually, these pilots gave up, and left Atsugi.

+The advance party of the 139th Army Airways Communication System (AACS)/769th Army Air Forces (AAF) Base Unit landed on Atsugi on 28 August 1945, to establish airfield operations and communication.
+Their jeep mounted control tower was the first American vehicle to land on Japanese soil.
 General Douglas MacArthur arrived at Atsugi on 30 August to accept Japan's surrender.
 Shortly afterwards, elements of the USAAF 3d Bombardment Group moved in about 8 September, being replaced by the USAAF 49th Fighter Group on 15 September which handled the initial cleanup of the heavily damaged airfield along with the 1539th Army Air Forces Base Unit to provide station facilities.
 Minimal flight operations were restored by October which allowed the P-61 Black Widow-equipped 418th Night Fighter Squadron to operate from the airfield to provide air defense over the area, along with the P-38 Lightnings of the 49th FG.
 The 49th moved to Chitose Airfield on Hokkaido in mid February 1946, the 418th NFS to Okinawa in June, and on 31 December 1946 the 1539th AAFBU moved to Haneda Airfield.

 During the occupation, the base housed the overflow from nearby Camp Zama; it was not refurbished to handle military air traffic until the Korean War.
 The Seabees (Navy construction battalions) came to the base in 1950 and prepared it for re-opening that December as Naval Air Station Atsugi.

 NAF Atsugi was a major naval air base during both the Korean War and Vietnam War, serving fighters, bombers, and transport aircraft.

 One of the aircraft based at Atsugi at least since 1957 was the U-2 spy plane.
 The plane made local Japanese headlines when it ran low on fuel and made an emergency landing at a glider-club landing strip.
 This same plane was piloted by Gary Powers, which provoked an international incident when it was downed over the Soviet Union.

 Lee Harvey Oswald was based at Atsugi during his time in the United States Marines.
 He was a radar operator assigned to Marine Air Control Squadron 1.
 He was stationed there from September 1957 to November 1958.

 In 1964 a United States Marine Corps F8U-2 Crusader based at the airfield crashed in nearby Machida, Tokyo.
-The pilot ejected and was not seriously injured, but the crash killed four and injured 32 people on the ground and destroyed seven houses.
+The pilot ejected, and was not seriously injured, but the crash killed four, and injured 32 people on the ground, and destroyed seven houses.